SysManSquad/sysmansquadblogdev/content/posts/2021-05-15-where-is-the-reports-data/index.md

                                       Disable Cache
                                     </li>
                                     <li>
-                                      If there are still a lot of entries, Filtering to <strong>XHR</strong> type can be useful
+                                      If there are still a lot of entries, Filtering to **XHR** type can be useful
                                     </li>
                                   </ul>
                                 </li>